I Don't Give A: Recording and composition

 "I Don't Give A" was written by Madonna, Solveig, Minaj and Julien Jabre.
 Production was handled by Madonna and Solveig, while Minaj provided rap vocals for the track.
 It was mixed by Demacio "Demo" Castellon for The Demolition Crew, while it was recorded by Castellon, Philippe Weiss and Graham Archer, with additional recording by Jason "Metal" Donkersgoed, also for The Demolition Crew.
-The recording took place at Sarm West Studios, London, England and MSR Studios, New York, New York.
+The recording took place at Sarm West Studios, London, England and MSR Studios, New York City.
 Minaj appeared for one day during the recording, finishing off her work in "I Don't Give A" as well as "Give Me All Your Luvin'".
 Jabre also provided electric guitars, drums and synths, while Solveig provided additional instrumentation.
 Ron Taylor did the vocal editing for the track while Michael Turco added the outro music for The Demolition Crew.
 Other personnel working on the song included Romain Faure and Angie Teo, the latter of whom worked as mixing assistant.

 "I Don't Give A" is a midtempo "pop-flavoured" electro-funk song with "ballsy" electronic hip hop and industrial beats.
 Tracklisted after the initial dance tunes in MDNA, the mood for the song is dark and somber, with a Sturm und Drang chorus and backed by an orchestra that The New York Times reviewer Jon Pareles compared to composer Carl Orff's cantata, Carmina Burana.
 The ending of the song consists of a big outro, with "grandiose" choirs, "crashing" cymbals and "escalating" strings.
 Critics noted that Madonna's rap in the song is similar to that on her 2003 single "American Life".